Watch This Space: Securing Satellite Communication through Resilient Transmitter Fingerprinting: Evaluation

 \section{Evaluation}

 In the previous section we designed and trained the \sysname{} system to distinguish between different legitimate satellite transmitters, without considering a real-world attack scenario.
 In this section we evaluate \sysname{} for its robustness against replay attacks, extensibility to new satellite transmitters, and stability over time.
 We also discuss further techniques for assessing these types of model, including transferrability to new satellite constellations.
+Finally, we consider the practical questions surrounding a real-world deployment of \sysname{}.